Toby-Xavier/elearning-script-architect/README.md

 - Improve accessibility and responsive layout by extracting styles to CSS/SCSS and adding ARIA attributes.

 ## Contributing
-Contributions, issues, and suggestions are welcome.
-For major changes, please open an issue first to discuss.
+Contributions, issues, and suggestions are definitely welcome.
+For major changes though, please open an issue first to discuss.

-## License
-Include your preferred license here (e.g., MIT, GPL-3.0, etc.).